Page Nav

 The Biggest Myth I Had to Unlearn

-I used to think that older dogs do not need much protein as they get older..
+I used to think that older dogs do not need much protein as they get older.
 Now I know that is not true.
-Modern research shows us that senior dogs actually need a lot of protein.
-Senior dogs really need a lot of protein to stay healthy.
+Modern veterinary research completely debunks the myth that aging dogs need less protein.
+Unless they have severe pre-existing kidney disease, healthy senior dogs require an abundance of easily digestible, high-quality protein to prevent muscle wasting (sarcopenia) and support vital organ health.

 Protein that is really good for you helps: